dbrennand/virustotal-python/v3Checklist.md

 - [✔️] Add v3 support for `file_scan`.

+- [✔️] Add new parameter to `file_scan` named `upload_url`.
+Providing this parameter overrides the default API endpoint for this method to upload files larger than 32MB.

 - [✔️] Add missing method `file_upload_url`.

 - [] v3 API provides errors as [JSON response](https://developers.virustotal.com/v3.0/reference#errors).
 Accommodate this in `validate_response` helper function.